Triple-T/gradle-play-publisher/README.md

 for APKs.
 To upload an existing artifact, read about [how to do so](#uploading-a-pre-existing-artifact).

+#### Installing Internal Sharing artifacts

+To accelerate development, GPP supports uploading and then immediately installing Internal Sharing artifacts.
+This is similar to the AGP's `install[Variant]` task.

+Run `./gradlew installReleasePrivateArtifact` to install an artifact built on-the-fly and `./gradlew uploadReleasePrivateBundle --artifact-dir path/to/artifact installReleasePrivateArtifact` to install an existing artifact.

 ### Promoting artifacts

 Existing releases can be promoted and/or updated to the [configured track](#common-configuration)